MicahWW/CalVer-Creation/docs/README.md

   - Allows for the publishing of a new GitHub release.
 If set to 'true' it requires that push_tag is set to true and github_token is set and has `contents:write` so it can publish.
 - github_token:
   - The token used for any `git` operations.
+- set_build_metadata:
+  - Toggles the feature of appending build metadata to the end of the version.
+If this is set to 'false' after the first run for a calendar day, all subsequent runs will fail as it would attempt to create/overwrite a tag that was created on the first run.

+## Workflow permissions
+Both pushing a new tag and publishing a new release require the `contents: write` permission to be set.
+You can see an example of how this is set at the [Create and push a new tag usage example](#create-and-push-a-new-tag).

 ## Usage
 ### Create and push a new tag